satyaand/satyaand/README.md

 - 👋 Hi, I’m @satyaand
-- 👀 I’m interested in music, softwares, racing.
+- 👀 I’m interested in music, computer, and racing.
 - 🌱 I’m currently learning Computer Engineering and Music Production (For fun).
 - 💞️ I’m looking to collaborate on brainstorming for new ideas, even avant-garde ones!
 - 📫 How to reach me >> Visit my Instagram account @satyaand for personal business and music project.